 - A. The arbitrator shall have no right to amend, modify, nullify, ignore, add to, or subtract from the provisions of this Agreement.
 They shall consider and decide only the specific issue submitted in writing by the Employer and the Council and shall have no authority to make a decision on any other issue not so submitted to them.
 The arbitrator shall be without power to make decisions contrary to or inconsistent with or modifying or varying in any way the application of laws, rules, or regulations having the force and effect of law.
 The arbitrator shall submit their decision in writing within thirty (30) calendar days following the close of the hearing or the submission of briefs by the parties, whichever is later, unless the parties agree to an extension.
-The decision shall be based solely on the arbitrator's interpretation or application of the express terms of this Agreement and the facts of the grievance presented.
-The decision of the arbitrator shall be final and binding on the Employer, the Council, and the employees. - B. The fee and expenses for the arbitrator's services and proceedings shall be borne equally by the Agency and the Council, provided that each party shall be responsible for compensating its own representatives and witnesses.
+The decision shall be based solely on the arbitrator's interpretation or application of the arbitrator shall be final and binding on the Employer, the Council, and the employees. - B. The fee and expenses for the arbitrator's services and proceedings shall be borne equally by the Agency and the Council, provided that each party shall be responsible for compensating its own representatives and witnesses.